crusso/mo-parsec/README.md

 This is a minimal parsec implementation based directly on a port, from OCaml, of [Opal](0), which is itself derived from Haskell's influential [Parsec](1) library.

-The library and example was implemented primarilly to exercise Motoko new type argument inference, but may be of more general use.
+The library and example was implemented primarily to exercise Motoko new type argument inference, but may be of more general use.

 * [src](src) contains the [`Parsec`](src/Parsec.mo) library.
 * [test](test) contains a sample lambda calculus lexer and parser that you can run with wasmtime.